Efficient compression of neural networks and datasets: Impact Statement

-The work presented in this article is of a foundational nature and therefore does not lead to any direct positive or negative societal impacts.
-It facilitates the compression of data and potentially enables training models with higher sample-efficiency.
-This can be used in all applications where neural models are optimized and sample-efficiency is a concern.
-However, it is not the first work of this nature, and regularization techniques are generally common in deep learning.
+The work presented in this article facilitates the compression of data and potentially enables to train models with higher sample-efficiency.
+It can be used in all machine learning applications where neural models are optimized and sample-efficiency is a concern.
+Since the work is of a foundational nature, it does not have any direct positive or negative societal impacts.